reuzdev/sahte-turkce/README.md

 ### Quick Start
 - `npm install` - Do only once after cloning the repository.
 - `npm run model-gen` - Manually generate the model and stats.
-Automatically called when necessary.
 - `npm run dev` - Run dev server with hot-reloading.
 - `npm run build` - Build the project.